 If you are interested in scheduling a wedding at Hope, or inviting a Hope pastor to preside at your wedding, please email Wedding Director Heather Goeders, or call her at the church office: 515-222-1520 ext.123.

-Due to the high volume of requests, we can only schedule weddings at Hope for those who are church members, or those who have made Hope their church home through regular attendance at worship or other ministry events.
+Due to the high volume of requests, we schedule weddings at Hope for those who are church members, or those who have made Hope their church home through regular attendance at worship or other ministry events.

 God established marriage as a life-long commitment.
 For this reason, and because we want to foster healthy marriages, all couples married at Hope, or by Hope pastors, are required to take a pre-marriage class.

 Hope offers this pre-marriage class four times each year.
 To register for the next pre-marriage class at Hope, please click here.

 As a Bible-based church, we stand firmly against the oppression and bullying of LGBTQ people, too often carried out by self-righteous and legalistic Christians.
 Such behavior is outrageously unfaithful and a gross misrepresentation of Christ’s love.
 Jesus calls our love for God and others his greatest commandment (Mark 12:30-31).
 Without hesitation, Hope loves and welcomes all people — straight and gay — and we are blessed by the large number of LGBTQ people who proudly call Hope their church home, actively taking part in the life and mission of this congregation.

 As a Bible-based church, we also turn to Scripture for direction on all matters of faith and daily life.
 From the beginning of human creation (Genesis 2:24), God established marriage as a holy union between a man and a woman.
 Affirmed by Jesus (Matthew 19:4-6), as well as the apostle Paul (Ephesians 5:31), God’s intent for marriage is clear.
 As a result, we are unable to host same-sex weddings at Hope.